Skip to content →

 Think of a rolling ocean wave sculpted of dense, solidified snow and ice.
 Slowly, the wave grows and grows over many weeks, months, or even several winters.
 Until, at some unpredictable point, it gets too heavy and falls off the ridge.

 Canadian alpinist Barry Blanchard once remarked that the sound of a large cornice break is not unlike the cracking of a felled fir.
-The muffled thump of its landing on the slope can make the entire mountain flank tremble and usually triggers an avalanche, or the cornice breaks into hundreds of pieces and forms its own avalanche—or both.
+The muffled thump of its landing on the slope can make the entire mountain flank tremble, and usually triggers an avalanche, or the cornice breaks into hundreds of pieces and forms its own avalanche—or both.

 Channeled through a steep flute or a narrow couloir, a cornice avalanche remains slender but accelerates to 45 km/h (30 mph) within the first 3 seconds and up to around 145 km/h (90 mph) after 7 seconds.
 Extreme skiers call such an avalanche a snow fist.